Lucy-Family-Institute/CSSR-Workshop-Twitter/README.md

 The twitter developer account is a must-have for this workshop.
 To apply for a developer account, you need to have a regular twitter account.
 It is assumed you already have one.
 You will need to receive approval of a developer account before any proceedings to work on codes and twitter data analysis.

 Please refer to [Developer_Account](https://github.com/Lucy-Family-Institute/CSSR-Workshop-Twitter/blob/master/Developer_Account.md) for the info of application.
 It is **strongly recommended** to apply as soon as you sign up the workshop.
-The application can take days or weeks to be approved, and twitter might require further explanation after reviewing the initial application.
+The application can take days or weeks to be approved, and twitter might require further explanation after initial review.

 ## Overview